maih43538/algos/datastructures/set/README.md

 2. Access bucket or traverse linked list until element is found.
 3. TODO: Check for resizing.

-##### TODO: Resizing
+##### TODO: Growing
-1. Create a new resized table
+1. Allocate a new table with twice the size
-2. Iterate through the original table and traverse linked list if needed
+2. Evenly evacuate key/value pairs from the old bucket
-3. Copy items over to resized table
+3. Copy it over to the new bucket and delete from old bucket
 4. Replace original table with resized table